Turner’s Pit Barbeque

 Best Side: Corn Bread

-Interior Description: More restaurant style than traditional bbq spot, in that you check in with the host and order at your table or you grab an open chair or table in the bar area and place it there.
-Large spot with plenty of seating, that has more of a sports bar meets bbq vibe, with professional sports jerseys, beer signs, and racing hoods lining the walls.
-Leaning more bbq on the flip side, there was an iced tea station, along with wooden luxury vinyl floors and a modern wooden ceiling and walls that were clearly from a custom design, it’s a clean, organized, and family-friendly spot
+Interior Description: More restaurant style than traditional BBQ spot, in that you check in with the host and order at your table, or you grab an open chair or table in the bar area and place it there.
+Large spot with plenty of seating, that has more of a sports bar meets BBQ vibe, with professional sports jerseys, beer signs, and racing hoods lining the walls.
+Leaning more toward traditional BBQ aesthetic, on the flip side, there was an iced tea station, along with wooden luxury vinyl floors and a modern wooden ceiling and walls that were clearly from a custom design.
+It’s a clean, organized, and family-friendly spot

 Pro Tip: Get here early, as I was shocked to see there was a wait when I rolled in and was lucky to find the one open seat at the bar